Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/05_header_guards/header_guards.rst

 Let's recall the example multi-file program from the previous lesson.
 This time we will introduce multiple problems into the project in order to observe build errors and explain certain aspects of the C/C++ build process.

-.. admonition:: warning
+.. admonition:: note
-  :class: warning
+  :class: note

   Multiple examples in this lesson intentionally violate ODR (One Definition Rule).
 Some of such violations are technically *undefined behavior* or *ill-formed no diagnostic required* so a conforming implementation may not detect all such problems or produce very different errors.